GWASdb SNP-Phenotype Associations Dataset

 sclerotic forearm bones

-scoliosis A bone structure disease characterized by an appreciable lateral deviation in the normally straight vertical line of the spine.
+scoliosis An appreciable lateral deviation in the normally straight vertical line of the spine.
+(Dorland, 27th ed)

 secondary amenorrhea